melvincwng/tiktok_assignment_demo_2023/README.md

    - You can change your settings back to CRLF after you are done.
    - See **References 1 and 2 below** for more information.

 7. Go to Docker Desktop and you should now see your containers running over there.
+There should be 3 containers running - http-server, rpc-server, etcd-container.

+8. To test whether the APIs are working, we will be using Postman:
+   - POST request
+   - URL: localhost:8080/api/send
+   - Body: raw JSON
+   - JSON: `{
+         "chat": "person1:person2",
+         "text": "hello world",
+         "sender": "person1"
+      }`
+   - If successful, you will see `200 OK` else you would see `500 Internal Server Error`.

 ## References